top of page

 However, most of us probably haven’t done any coding since college, or possibly never!
 With all the options out there for creating a website, it’s hard to navigate what is the best in every situation and to know what to include on the site itself.

-Disclaimer: This page contains information about our sponsors, as well as affiliate links, which support the group at no cost to you.
-These should be viewed as introductions rather than formal recommendations - please do your own due diligence before making decisions based on this page.
-We are not formal financial, legal, or otherwise licensed professionals, and you should consult these as appropriate.
+Disclaimer: This page contains information about our sponsors and/or affiliate links, which support us monetarily at no cost to you, and often provide you with perks, so we hope it's win-win.
+These should be viewed as introductions rather than formal recommendations.
+Please do your own due diligence before making decisions based on this page.
+To learn more, visit our disclaimers and disclosures.

 Quick Links